 Start with White

 I always recommend starting with white.
-A great food blogger is one that can work with just a white plate and make that meal look gorgeous.
+A great food blogger can work with just a white plate and make that meal look gorgeous.
 Starting with white lets you focus on the food without the distraction of colors and props.
 Eventually, you can work your way up to different color palettes and adding props.

 Other Photography Equipment